socratools/socradoc/README.md

 actually a Notepad series mixer connected, one of the test cases will write to the device and possibly change its settings.

+We have two special targets to install bash-completion files to the well-known bash-completion directories:

+    make install-bashcompletion-rules

+If those installations would happen to a system wide directory writable only by root, you can run these targets separately from the remaining installation with sudo:

+    sudo make install-bashcompletion-rules

+The corresponding uninstall target also exists:

+    make uninstall-bashcompletion-rules

 Device permission setup on Linux using udev
 ===========================================